emijoha/Weather-Dashboard/README.md

 GIVEN a clear weather dashboard with search inputs WHEN I search for a city
+THEN I am presented with current and future conditions for that city and that city is added to the search history
+    WHEN I reach the max search history of 5
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+    THEN the oldest search history is cleared to accomadate the newest WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
     WHEN I view the UV index
     THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 WHEN I click on a city in the search history